Boulder Child Abuse and Child Endangerment Attorney

 Defending Against Allegations of Child Abuse and Child Endangerment

-Innocence is critical to defending yourself, but even if you are confident, refrain from speaking to the police or giving a statement without an attorney present.
+Innocence is critical to defending yourself, but even if you are confident, refrain from speaking to the police or giving a statement without a defense attorney in Boulder present.
 Any potentially incriminating statements you make can be used against you throughout the investigation and potentially in court.

 Contact a Boulder Child Abuse Lawyer